Pro-choice and pro-life: Expanded definitions

 On one Mothers' Day, US pastor-turned-senator Raphael Gamaliel Warnock argued that being 'anti-abortion' and being 'pro-life' are not synonymous.

 An article in the National Catholic Reporter has asserted that climate change is the "No. 1 pro-life issue" facing the Catholic Church today.

 Media usage

-Many press style guides, including those used by NPR and the Associated Press, advise against using the terms pro-choice and pro-life, except when they occur in the name of an organization or in a quote.
+Many press style guides, including those used by NPR and the Associated Press, advise against using the terms pro-choice and pro-life, except in cases where those terms occur in the name of an organization or in a quote.
 NPR's policy recommends alternative constructions such as "abortion rights supporters" and "abortion rights opponents".
 It permits the qualifier "anti-abortion", but not "pro-abortion rights".
 The style guide of The Guardian recommends the terms "anti-abortion" (rather than "pro-life") and "pro-choice" (rather than "pro-abortion").